LionMarc/ng-simple-state-management/docs/state.md

 }
 ```

-## Registering a feature state
+## Dynamic registration of a feature state

-The new way to register a feature state is driven by the need to associate a feature state to a component and so, to remove that state when the component is destroyed.
+In order to allow associating a feature state to a component and so, to remove that state when the component is destroyed, a feature state could also be registered at any time.

+!!!
+Note

+    As the static registration of feature state will be removed in a future release, this is the way to register any feature state.

 Two actions are provided to register and unregister feature state: